sushmaakoju/research-experienc/learning-as-a-hobby/readme.md

 - Workshops and Tutorials, EMNLP, 2022, 2024
 - European Summer School in Logic, Language and Information, 2021 & 2022 $\color{blue}(notes, WIP)$

 <b>Note:</b> Some of the courses/topics are evolving, so they are repeated, may remain as an ongoing study.
 For some of the aforementioned courses/workshops relevant to my studies on Neurosymbolic methods and NLP/AI, I am presently preparing materials/notes, for <b>my revision</b>, for $\textit{\color{brown}Proof}$-of-study" & coursework simultaneously that are marked with a note $\color{blue}(notes, WIP)$ Work-In-Progress (WIP).
-I am thankful to the mentors, supervisors, friends that helped recommended these courses/topics to study.
+But these notes will be released after graduation from my PhD.
+I am thankful to the mentors, supervisors, friends that helped and recommended some of these courses/topics to study.

 ### Teaching relevant Certifications & Case studies - Career Pathway